NatRouse/SHCDecisionMaking/README.md

 # SHCDecisionMaking
-Matlab files for submission to Bioinspiration and Biomimetics (May 2024)
+Matlab files for submission to Bioinspiration and Biomimetics (June 2024)